-- A learning difficulty which has a substantial and long term effect on their ability to write legibly.
+- A learning difficulty which has a substantial and long term effect on their ability to write legibly

 - A medical condition

 - · A physical disability

-- · A sensory impairment
+- A sensory impairment

-- Planning and organisational problems when writing by hand (to be assessed)

-A word processor cannot be simply granted to a candidate because he/she now wants to type rather than write in examinations or can work faster on a keyboard, or because he/she uses a laptop at home.
-The use of a word processor must reflect the candidate's normal way of working within the centre and be appropriate to the candidate's needs.
+"A word processor cannot be simply granted to a candidate because he/she now wants to type rather than write in examinations or can work faster on a keyboard, or because he/she uses a laptop at home.
+The use of a word processor must reflect the candidate's normal way of working within the centre and be appropriate to the candidate's needs."
 (JCQ 2017-18)